Paid Community Pricing: The Churn Math You Need

 The psychology is simple: a free trial removes the risk of paying for something unknown.
 Once inside, members form habits — they check the channel, they engage, they start to feel like they belong.
 After 7 days, paying feels like continuing, not starting.

 Founding member rates work differently.
 Offering your first 10-25 members a 40-60% lifetime discount creates urgency (“only 15 founding spots left”) and locks in your earliest supporters at a rate they will never want to leave.
 These members become your lowest-churn cohort because the deal feels too good to give up.
+The math works because founding members also produce outsized referral value — they tell friends, they post screenshots, they become your social proof engine.

 CommuniPass research found that strategic pricing pages can push conversion rates from the typical 1-2% to 8-15%, even for creators with modest followings.
 The combination of a founding rate plus a short free trial is one of the strongest conversion plays available.

-Here is the framework:
+Here is the launch framework:

-- Launch with a founding rate — 40-60% off your target price, limited to 25 members
+1. Launch with a founding rate — 40-60% off your target price, limited to 25 members

-- Add a 7-day free trial once founding spots fill
+2. Add a 7-day free trial once founding spots fill

-- Raise to full price once you hit 100 members
+3. Raise to full price once you hit 100 members

-- Never remove the trial — it is your highest-converting acquisition tool
+4. Never remove the trial — it is your highest-converting acquisition tool

 The free trial versus paid entry decision depends on your content type.
 If your community delivers daily value (market alerts, workouts, trades), trials convert well.
 If value compounds over weeks (courses, cohorts), skip the trial and use a founding rate instead.